Antonio Hidalgo (footballer, born 1979): Coaching career

 In April 2016, Hidalgo assumed his first senior management job at Granollers.
 After avoiding the drop, he left the Tercera División side at the end of the campaign a month later, joining his compatriot Imanol Idiakez's staff at AEK Larnaca in the Cypriot First Division.

 Hidalgo left his Larnaca contract a year early in April 2019, tasked with keeping his former employers Sabadell in the third level with seven games to go.
 He achieved it and, the following season, he ended a five-year exile from the second tier on 26 July 2020 with a 2–1 playoff final win over Barcelona B.

 Sabadell were relegated back to division three at the end of the 2020–21 campaign by the margin of a single point.
 Hidalgo kept his job, but on 20 November 2021, with the team in the Primera División RFEF relegation places, he was dismissed.

 On 19 October 2022, Hidalgo was appointed manager of Sevilla B, bottom in the Segunda Federación, eventually managing to avoid relegation.
 He returned to the second tier one year later, signing for Huesca.

 On 27 May 2024, having averted relegation, Hidalgo's contract was automatically extended for a further season.
 One year later, he announced his departure from the club.

 On 10 June 2025, Hidalgo became head coach of fellow second division side Deportivo de La Coruña on a one-year deal.
+He achieved promotion in his first season.